hsdevelops/cron-telebot/README.md

 ## Noteworthy files
 1. [main.py](./main.py) — telegram bot, to add/delete/view the recurring jobs
-2. [api.py](./api.py) — flask app, ping the endpoint to trigger check and send all required messages
+2. [api.py](./api.py) — fast api app, ping the endpoint to trigger check and send all required messages
 3. [config.py](./config.py) — all the configurations you need to change for the bot
 4. [mongo.py](./database/mongo.py) — handles interaction with the mongo database